-The President and Chief Executive Officer, Stephen J. Yalof (Principal Executive Officer), and Chief Financial Officer, James F. Williams (Principal Financial Officer) of Tanger Factory Outlet Centers, Inc., sole general partner of the Operating Partnership, evaluated the effectiveness of the Operating Partnership's disclosure controls and procedures as defined in Rule 13a-15(e) and 15d-15(e) and concluded that, as of March 31, 2022, the Operating Partnership's disclosure controls and procedures were effective.
-There were no changes to the Operating Partnership's internal control over financial reporting during the quarter ended March 31, 2022, that materially affected, or are reasonably likely to materially affect, the Operating Partnership's internal control over financial reporting control over financial reporting.
+The Principal Executive Officer, Stephen J. Yalof, and Principal Financial Officer, Thomas J. Guerrieri Jr. of Tanger Factory Outlet Centers, Inc., sole general partner of the Operating Partnership, evaluated the effectiveness of the Operating Partnership's disclosure controls and procedures as defined in Rule 13a-15(e) and 15d-15(e) and concluded that, as of June 30, 2022, the Operating Partnership's disclosure controls and procedures were effective.

+The Operating Partnership is in the process of implementing new technology for its accounting systems.
+The Operating Partnership has updated and continues to update its processes related to internal control over financial reporting, as necessary, to accommodate applicable changes in its business processes resulting from the implementation of the new technology for its accounting systems.
+Other than the changes described above, there were no changes to the Operating Partnership's internal control over financial reporting during the quarter ended June 30, 2022, that materially affected, or are reasonably likely to materially affect, the Operating Partnership's internal control over financial reporting.